Bloodymania (2007)

-Bloodymania was a professional wrestling event produced by Juggalo Championship Wrestling (JCW), which took place at midnight on August 12, 2007 at Hog Rock in Cave-In-Rock, Illinois.
+Bloodymania was a professional wrestling event produced by Juggalo Championship Wrestling (JCW), which took place at midnight on August 12, 2007 at Hogrock Campground in Cave-In-Rock, Illinois.
 Professional wrestling is a type of sports entertainment in which theatrical events are combined with a competitive sport.
 The buildup to the matches and the scenarios that took place before, during, and after the event, were planned by JCW's script writers.
-The event starred wrestlers from JCW's SlamTV! internet wrestling show, as well as guest wrestlers from the independent circuit.
+The event starred wrestlers from JCW's SlamTV! internet wrestling show, as well as guest wrestlers from the independent circuit, Ring of Honor (ROH), IWA Mid-South, and All Japan Pro Wrestling (AJPW).
 The event was the first produced under the Bloodymania name.

 Eight matches were held on the event's card, which featured a supercard, a scheduling of more than one main event.
 The first of these matches was an 8 Team Tag-Team Elimination match for the JCW Tag Team Championship, which was won by Mad Man Pondo and Necro Butcher.
 The second main event match was a Hardcore Match for the JCW Heavyweight Championship that featured the champion, Corporal Robinson, defeating Scott Hall to retain the title.
 The third was a Six Man Tag Team match which saw the team of Insane Clown Posse (Violent J and Shaggy 2 Dope) and Sabu defeat Trent Acid and The Young Alter Boys.
 Featured matches on the undercard included a Louisville Slugger Match between 2 Tuff Tony and Bull Pain.
 A match between CJ O'Doyle and Kamala was also scheduled, but never occurred.

 The event had an attendance of 5,800, and was released on DVD on October 30, 2007.
 The video, SlamTV!
 Part 2 (featuring episodes 10-15 including East Side Wars and Bloodymania), also featured the second half of the first season of SlamTV!.